 The words sunk in the dew, they hung in the trees,

-the eagle perched on the roof stops crying
+the eagle perched on the roof has stopped crying

-dark eyes staring through slits in the masks
+dark eyes staring through slits in their masks

 at the usual intruder, the government agent

 jacket a-slant, brass button dangling,